GregoryBWilson/UFOs/README.md

 ***Table 1 - Example of Continuous Search Criteria***

 Another drawback of the design is that it is not mobile ready, as can be seen in the iPhone 12 Pro view of the website in figure 8 below.
-The table of data, is great, but the other elements do not scale well at all.
+The table of data is great, but the other elements do not scale well at all.

 ![7_Website_Not_Mobile_Ready](Resources/7_Website_Not_Mobile_Ready.png "Figure 8 - Website Not Mobile Ready")